 More and more artists, producers and sound engineers are breaking the codes these days.
 And even if sometimes, some choices seem counter-intuitive, it’s also what made some hits.

-Mixing intentions generally touch 4 aspects: wetness, depth, general frequency rendering and balance between each source.
+Mixing intentions generally touch 4 aspects: wetness, depth, general frequency spectrum and balance between each source.
 Reverb choices can have a huge influence on the first 3 aspects, so it’s clearly not to be neglected.

 Here are a few examples that may help you: